-consensus.done

-- depth_merged.bed

-doublets.err

 fastqs.done

-minimap.err
+- minimap.err

 - ref.mtx

-remapping.done
+- remapping.done

-- retag.err
+retag.err

-retagging.done
+- retagging.done

-souporcell_minimap_tagged_sorted.bam
+- souporcell_minimap_tagged_sorted.bam

-souporcell_minimap_tagged_sorted.bam.bai
+- souporcell_minimap_tagged_sorted.bam.bai

+- troublet.done

+variants.done

+vartrix.done

 '''

 Additional details about outputs are available below in the Souporcell Results and Interpretation.

 Souporcell Summary

 We have provided a script that will provide a summary of the number of droplets classified as doublets, ambiguous and assigned to each cluster by Souporcell.
 You can run this to get a fast and easy summary of your results by providing the souporcell result file: